Gforcex/OpenGraphic/Unity.md

 * [CategoryTool](https://github.com/Demkeys/CategoryTool) Unity Editor tool to create Categories in the Hierarchy.
 The Categories work as dividers between GameObjects.
 * [RapidGUI](https://github.com/fuqunaga/RapidGUI) Unity OnGUI(IMGUI) extensions for Rapid prototyping/development
 * [unity-toolbar-extender](https://github.com/marijnz/unity-toolbar-extender) Extend the Unity Toolbar with your own Editor UI code.
+#### Editor Util
+* [UndoPro](https://github.com/Seneral/UndoPro) UndoPro is a command-based undo system integrated into Unity's default system.
+This allows devs to use actions for their undo/redo operations without forcing the user into a new undo-workflow!

 ## UI
 * [HSV-Color-Picker-Unity](https://github.com/judah4/HSV-Color-Picker-Unity) HSV color picker for Unity UI